For Breeding Programs

 6 Y-Y

 An older cyclamineus registered by Grant Mitch, Mite is a miniature and aside from not being particularly pendant, it retains a lot of cyclamineus spirit.
-Very fertile, Mite is a good surrogate for the species in breeding, the species cyclamineus must be raised from seed.
+Very fertile, Mite is a good surrogate for the species in breeding as the species cyclamineus are raised from seed.
 Way adorable and sophisticated, it is hard to not stare.
 ADS Miniature.
 ADS Classic.